 Speak to the child about who would be allowed to touch or look at private areas such as parent, grandparent, and/or doctor if there is a problem, or if you need to apply medicine.
 Explain but only for those reasons.
 Sometimes a doctor will look for health check ups, or maybe because there is a rash etc…

 Someone may do something bad and tell you not to tell anyone or they will hurt your family.
-Explain to your child that you are a totally bad to the bone, just kidding tell them that this is the bad person’s way of trying to get away with doing a very bad thing.
+Explain to your child that you are a totally bad to the bone and would be just fine, just kidding tell them that this is the bad person’s way of trying to get away with doing a very bad thing.
 Assure them that if anything happens that you are going to be strong enough to handle it!
 They should never be hurt or touched in a way that makes them feel uncomfortable!
 They may say something like this is our little secret.
 You cannot keep secrets like this!
 Always tell no matter what they say, and always be truthful.
-The truth will set you free!

 Have a plan if you get separated!
 Also, have basic rules for safe shopping.